philip-brohan/transcription_methods_review/docs/case_studies/Expeditions/Expeditions.rst

 * For small-scale projects, this artisanal approach is the way to go.
 * Expensive - because transcription is only one part of the work, the overall cost/ob is very high.
-* Effective and efficient way of doing science projects - not ueable as a large-scale transcription approach.
+* Effective and efficient way of doing science projects - not useable as a large-scale transcription approach.

 Links
 -----